 7. Sins Against Oneself

-Self-destructive behaviors, such as substance abuse or neglecting health, harm the body God entrusted us with.
+Self-destructive behaviors, such as substance abuse and ignoring health, hurt the body God gave us.

 Common Struggles in Identifying Sins